pvcraven/arcade_book/source/chapters/09_drawing_with_functions/drawing_with_functions.rst

     :language: python
     :linenos:

+Ok, it isn't very fancy, but that will make this process easier to follow.

 .. _make_the_main_function:

 Make The ``main`` Function
 --------------------------

-Next, create a ``main()`` function.
-Put everything in it, and call the main function.
+After copying the code into Lab 3, we'll create a ``main()`` function.
+Put everything in it, and call the ``main`` function.

+Are those too many lines to indent?
+You can indent groups of lines by selecting them, and then hitting "tab".
+If you want to un-indent a group of lines, hit shift-tab.

 .. literalinclude:: drawing_with_functions_a2.py
     :language: python
     :linenos:

-When you do this, run your program and make sure it still works before proceeding.
+After this, run your program and make sure it still works before proceeding.
+If it doesn't work, stop and get help.
+Continuing will only make the problem harder.

 .. _make_the_drawing_function: